-BLOOMBERG BUSINESS: Amazon bought robot manufacturer, Kiva, in March of 2012 for $750 million…the online retailer announced in October that it was taking on 50,000 additional part-time workers for the holiday season.
-Shouldn?t some of those spots be taken up by mechanical arms and wheels?
+According to Bloomberg Business, Amazon.com Inc. bought robot manufacturer, Kiva, in March of 2012 for $750 million … the online retailer announced in October that it was taking on 50,000 additional part-time workers for the holiday season.
+Shouldn’t some of those spots be taken up by mechanical arms and wheels?

-Welty?s robots do one task and one task only: They move racks of merchandise to workers, who then remove the products from the racks and pack them up for shipping.
-Saving workers the time and effort to retrieve products offers considerable benefit. ?In a typical warehouse, that?s about 60 to 70 percent of the labor,?
-Welty says.
+Welty’s robots do one task and one task only: They move racks of merchandise to workers, who then remove the products from the racks and pack them up for shipping.
+Saving workers the time and effort to retrieve products offers considerable benefit.

-For starters, it?s still early.
-An acquisition like that of Kiva will take a while to digest, during which time new applications for the robots will surely be devised. ?They?re really in a test mode,? says Welty. ?They?re going to work on getting it right before any major rollout.?
+For starters, it’s still early.
+An acquisition like that of Kiva will take a while to digest, during which time new applications for the robots will surely be devised.

-That?s not exactly how most people would view the deal.
-But it may be just the head-fake that Amazon CEO Jeff Bezos intended. ?I bet Jeff Bezos loves that people are running around trying to put more robots in their distribution centers,?
-Tompkins says.
+That’s not exactly how most people would view the deal.
+But it may be just the head-fake that Amazon CEO Jeff Bezos intended.

 “I bet Jeff Bezos loves that people are running around trying to put more robots in their distribution centers,” Tompkins said.

 Here’s a close look at the Kiva process in action at a Quiet Logistics facility.Read More